-Kaite O’Reilly works internationally as a playwright, dramaturg and tutor.
-She won The Ted Hughes Award for New Works in Poetry for her dramatic retelling of ‘Persians’, produced by National Theatre Wales in their inaugural year.
-Other prizes include The Peggy Ramsay Award, The Wales Theatre Award, and M.E.N. best play and she was a finalist in the international Susan Smith Blackburn Prize for women playwrights and James Tait Black Award for Drama.
-Her work has been produced in eleven countries worldwide, most recently her Unlimited International Commission in Singapore 2017-18 and The 9 Fridas was performed in Taipei and Hong Kong.
-Her work is published by Faber, and her critically acclaimed selected plays, Atypical Plays for Atypical Actors, was published by Oberon in 2016.
+Kaite O’Reilly works internationally as a playwright, dramaturg, and tutor.
+She won The Ted Hughes Award for New Works in Poetry for her dramatic retelling of Persians, produced by National Theatre Wales in their inaugural year.
+Other prizes include The Peggy Ramsay Award, The Wales Theatre Award, and M.E.N. best play of the year.
+She was a finalist in the international Susan Smith Blackburn Prize for women playwrights and James Tait Black Award for Drama.
+Her work has been produced in twelve countries worldwide, most recently her Unlimited International Commission in Singapore 2017-18 and The 9 Fridas in Taipei and Hong Kong.
+Her work is published by Faber, and her critically acclaimed selected plays Atypical Plays for Atypical Actors, was published by Oberon in 2016.
 She teaches dramaturgy at the Intercultural Theatre Institute in Singapore and is patron of Disability Arts Cymru and DaDaFest.

 Beginnings, Middles, and Ends: A Masterclass in Writing for Performance